-The gearing ratio is not applicable as the Group and the Company's have sufficient bank and cash balances to settle the liabilities as at financial year end.
+^{} The gearing ratio is not applicable as the Group's and the Company's have sufficient deposits, cash and bank balances to settle the liabilities as at financial year end.

 There were no changes in the Group's and the Company's approach to capital management during the financial year.